coffeegist/coffeegist.github.io/_posts/2020-04-04-automation-through-azure-with-bob.md

 {% include figure image_path="/assets/images/2020-04-04-automation-through-azure-devops-with-bob/bob-run-downloads.png" caption="Bob Downloads Tools from Azure" %}

+## Integrating Bob

+The obvious way to integrate Bob into your workflow is to manually run it.
+If you want to be super cool and hip and trending with the cool kids though, you'll be using Ansible.
+So, you can find an ansible role for Bob [on my GitHub](https://github.com/coffeegist/ansible-role-bob-the-builder)!

 ## Coffee Break!

 We're not all done here.
 There are still several steps to automate evasion techniques and reduce the blue team's ability to signature payloads , but this is a good start.
 I'm encouraged to see all of the work done in automation for offensive tooling, and I can't wait to see how it evolves.
 Hopefully, this post has given you new ideas around the idea of automation, and I look forward to hearing about them.
 So, please share those new ideas, and happy hacking!